Legoless/Haystack/Wiki/Libraries.md

 - [**Xcode Colors**](https://github.com/robbiehanson/XcodeColors)

-  A plugin that displays colors in the Xcode console.
+  A plugin that displays colors in the Xcode console, works great together with XCGLogger.